The Invesdor Group

 A: Once you have submitted your subscription for a share or bond, it is considered binding and you cannot change or cancel it.
 If you wish to increase your investment, you can make another investment within the same round (provided it is still open and taking subscriptions).

 Cancellation of a subscription is only possible if the target company approves it.
 Sometimes the terms of the funding round might change substantially - in such a situation you might receive the chance to cancel your subscription.
-Your subscription fee is not, however, refunded.
+Your transaction fee is not, however, refunded.

 Q: I’m supposed to receive a refund for my investment - where is it?
 Should I contact the target company for my money?